DigUpTheHatchet/spotify-social/README.md

 ### Unit Tests
 The unit tests for this project can be run using the following command: `npm run test:unit`.
 There are no dependencies for running the unit tests, so they can be run from anywhere.
+Obviously, you'll have to have first run `npm install` to install the required node dependencies.
 The testing packages used are:
  - Test Runner: [Mocha](https://www.npmjs.com/package/mocha)
  - Mocks/Stubs: [Sinon](https://www.npmjs.com/package/sinon)